mp-se/gravitymon/src_docs/source/configuration.rst

 * **Enable storage mode when placed on cap**

-When place on the cap (<5 degres tilt) the device will go into max sleep.
-In order to wake it up you need to do a reset (or wait for the device to wake up).
+When place on the cap (<5 degres tilt) the device will go into deep sleep forever (until reset).
+In order to wake it up you need to do a reset.
 One option is to attach a magnetic reed switch (default open) to the reset pin and use a magnet to force a reset without opening the tube.
 The reed switch is typically an electronic component of 14 mm long incapsulated in a small glass tube.
+See hardware section for more information, :ref:`hardware`.

 * **Bluetooth: (Only ESP32)**